eaglema/eaglema.github.io/_pages/about.md

 I am an Assistant Professor in the School of Robotics & Automation at Nanjing University.
 From 2022 to 2025, I was a Postdoctoral Associate at Massachusetts Institute of Technology, where I worked with Prof. Richard Braatz.
 Prior to that, I earned my PhD in 2022 from The University of Manchester under the supervision of Dr. Jie Li.

-My research interest lies at the intersection of learning, optimization, and control, with applications in chemical and biological processes.
-Specifically, my interests include:
+My research interest lies at the intersection of learning, optimization, and control, with applications in engineering systems, which, more specifically, include:
 - Nonlinear and nonconvex optimization, including nonlinear programming, dynamic optimization, and mixed-integer nonlinear programming
 - Model predictive control, particularly nonlinear model predictive control (NMPC)
 - Machine learning (AI for science)
 - Optimization and control under uncertainty
 - The engineering applications of above theory and algorithms.
-Currently, we focus on chemical/biological manufacturing, but we are open to any critical engineering problems depending on the funders and collaborators.
+Currently, we focus on chemical/biological manufacturing, but most of our algorithms are general, and we are also interested in other engineering systems involving intractable optimization problems.